About Wedding Traditions & Meanings

 What is the meaning of the Greek wedding dance handkerchief?

-While food plays a huge role in Greek weddings, music and dancing are also important.
-To put it into perspective it helps to know that there are more than 4000 traditional dances in the Greek culture, so yes, dancing is a big part of the celebration at Greek weddings.
-Probably the most infamous of these dances is the Money Dance.
-In the Greek wedding tradition this dance starts with the bride, the groom and a handkerchief, and it is during this dance that family and other guests give the bride and groom their wedding gifts in the form of money.
-That’s right, forget about toasters, crystal, or linen.
-Greeks give the gift that everyone needs – money.
+While food plays a huge role in Greek weddings, music and dancing are equally essential.
+To put it in perspective, Greek culture boasts more than 4,000 traditional dances, so it’s no surprise that dancing is a central part of the wedding celebration.
+Perhaps the most famous of these is the Money Dance.
+In this tradition, the dance begins with the bride, the groom, and a handkerchief, and during the dance, family and guests give the couple their wedding gifts in the form of money.
+That’s right—forget toasters, crystal, or linens.
+Greeks give the gift everyone truly needs: cash to start their new life together.

 Money Dance